Book Your Appointment Now

 • Health Canada approved Ozempic (semaglutide) for type 2 diabetes via Notice of Compliance in January 2018; Wegovy (high-dose semaglutide) for weight loss followed in 2021.

-• Approximately 6.5 million Canadians lack a regular family physician (Statistics Canada, 2024), making virtual telemedicine the primary access route.
+• Approximately 6.5 million Canadians lack a regular family doctor (Statistics Canada, 2024), making virtual telemedicine the primary access route.

 • Off-label prescribing for weight loss is legal in Canada when clinically justified — typically BMI 30+, or BMI 27+ with a comorbidity such as hypertension or dyslipidemia.